 Money laundering statutes make it a crime to transfer money derived from almost any criminal activity (including organized crime, white-collar offenses, terrorist activities, and drug transactions) into seemingly legitimate channels, in an attempt to disguise the origin of the funds.

 A number of laws have been passed intending to prevent and punish money laundering activities.
-These laws were initially intended for use in combating the Mafia and organized crime, though the focus subequently shifted to the war on drugs, and later to anti-terrorist activity.
+These laws were initially intended for use in combating the Mafia and other criminal organizations, though the focus subsequently shifted to the war on drugs, and later to anti-terrorist activity.

-The first anti-money laundering laws arose in the 1970s.
-The Bank Secrecy Act [BSA] refers to a series of laws that require financial institutions to report certain transactions to the U.S. Department of Treasury.
+The first such laws arose in the 1970s.
+The Bank Secrecy Act (BSA) refers to a series of laws that require financial institutions to report certain transactions to the U.S. Department of Treasury.
 These laws require that financial institutions report large cash transactions, initially those in excess of $5,000, later increased to $10,000.
-Financial institutions are also required to report suspicious transactions, either those they have reason to believe are related to criminal activity or those that appear intended to avoid triggering the Bank Secrecy Act reporting requirements.
+Financial institutions are also required to report suspicious transactions, either those they have reason to believe are related to criminal activity or those that appear intended to avoid triggering the BSA reporting requirements.

-Money laundering was criminalized with the Money Laundering Control Act of 1986.
-This law prohibited individuals from engaging in financial transactions with the proceeds of certain crimes.
+The Money Laundering Control Act of 1986 prohibits individuals from engaging in financial transactions with the proceeds of certain crimes.
 In this context "financial transaction" was defined very broadly, including transferring money from one private individual to another.
 The penalties were strengthened with the Annunzio-Wylie Anti-Money Laundering Act of 1992.
 The Money Laundering Suppression Act of 1994 increased review, training, and examination procedures, as did the Money Laundering and Financial Crimes Strategy Act of 1998.

 The Patriot Act also requires that financial institutions implement procedures to verify the identity of their customers and check their identities against lists of known or suspected terrorists.
 These requirements are known as the "forthcoming requirements."
 These requirements strengthened the BSA "know your customer" requirements.